Careers360 Logo

 Angular Momentum - Definition, Formula, Examples, FAQs

-Edited By Vishal kumar | Updated on Sep 05, 2024 03:46 PM IST
+Edited By Vishal kumar | Updated on Nov 11, 2024 05:38 PM IST

 In this article, we will cover the concept of angular momentum.
-This topic falls under the broader category of rotational motion, which is a crucial chapter in Class 11 physics.
-It is not only essential for board exams but also for competitive exams like the Joint Entrance Examination (JEE Main), National Eligibility Entrance Test (NEET), and other entrance exams such as SRMJEE, BITSAT, WBJEE, BCECE and more.
+This topic falls under the broader category of rotational motion, a crucial chapter in Class 11 physics.
+It is not only essential for board exams but also for competitive exams like the Joint Entrance Examination (JEE Main), National Eligibility Entrance Test (NEET), and other entrance exams such as SRMJEE, BITSAT, WBJEE, BCECE, and more.
 Over the last ten years of the JEE Main exam (from 2013 to 2023), almost thirteen questions have been asked on this concept.
 And for NEET three questions were asked from this concept.

 Let's read this entire article to gain an in-depth understanding of angular momentum.

-Definition of Angular Momentum
+What Is Angular Momentum

 $\begin{aligned}

-& \vec{L}=\vec{r} \times \vec{P} \\
+& \vec{L}=\vec{r} \times \vec{P}\\

 & \vec{L}=\vec{r} \times \vec{P}=\vec{r} \times(m \vec{V})=m(\vec{r} \times \vec{V})